Close

 Leading by Example

-A small child learns through repetitive actions.
+Children learn best by observing and imitating adults.
 Think about the second level of attachment, which is imitation.
 To help a child behave correctly and teach them the right things, you need to lead by example and do everything together.

 For instance, let’s say you’ve encountered some problematic behavior of your child on the playground, with your child fighting with their peers.
 Instead of scolding and punishing them, it’s better to point the child in the right direction, for example, by saying, ‘Let’s take your toy car and go to that boy to play with him.’
-Then you’ll need to do what you said together with the child and support them, by saying,’”Take the car, boy.’
+Then you’ll need to do what you said together with the child and support them, by saying, ‘Take the car, boy.’
 The parent is acting like a ‘director’ in this situation, by pointing the child towards the right actions.
 This kind of help would be highly useful in the beginning.
 After this, when the child learns to cope on their own, they will no longer need so much of your help.

-In order for this to work out well, you need to capture the attention of your child.
+For this to work out well, you need to capture the attention of your child.
 This is done not just by dragging them by the hand and telling them what to do, but rather by establishing eye contact and cheering them up with a smile.
 This allows the child to ‘tune in’ to the adult.
 In other words, it activates the attachment instinct and has the child follow the adult.

 Teaching Through Playing